-In addition to receiving a strong overall score, this nursing home performed well in our short-term care category.
-We awarded it an A for that category, which is one of our best grades.
-Short-term care grades are based on the facility's quantity of skilled skilled healthcare professionals.
-This means a wide range of services, ranging from registered nurses to physical and speech therapists, not to mention other types of therapy.
-Fortunately, it appear that this facility employs registered nurses.
-Not every nursing home employs these types of nurses.
-On the other hand, according to the information this nursing home provided, they do not appear to employ physical therapists.
-The final measure we considered in this category is the number of residents that were able to return home from the facility.
-We found that 6.8 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.
+This facility received a very favorable short-term care rating.
+In fact, its short-term care grade ended up being its best category.
+In that area, we gave this them a B+.
+Our short-term care scores are based in part on a facility's quantity of highly-skilled nursing services.
+This means a wide range of nursing services, spanning from registered nurses to physical and occupational therapists, not to mention other variations of therapy.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not every facility employs these types of nurses.
+On the other hand, based on the information this nursing home provided, they do not appear to employ physical therapists.
+Lastly, we considered the number of patients who were able to return to the community from this facility.
+We found that 0 percent of this facility's residents returned home.

 Does this page answer your questions about The Gardens at Winsted?

 Next, we looked at the nursing category where we awarded this nursing home a grade of C, which is a decent grade.
 There are a variety of criteria within this category.
 Many of the subcategories are tied to the quantity of nurse staffing.
 This nursing home averages just 0.3 hours of nursing care per resident per day.
 This is a very low figure.
 Finally, we also assessed some nursing quality measures.
 While this facility got dinged a bit for nursing hours per resident, it actually excelled in some of these quality-based measures.
 With less than five percent of its patients suffering from pressure ulcers, it did very well in this subcategory.
 This can be a good indicator of quality nursing care.
 Pressure ulcers can often be avoided by providing better nursing care, such as employing a policy of moving patients even once per day.